triggity/react-coffee/README.md

 #### React-coffeescript relationship
 In order to build React components in coffeescript with jsx, you need to compile `.coffee` to `.jsx` and then to `.js` the `grunt build` command will compile your static/coffee folder to `.jsx` and compile that to `.js`.
 It will also compile your `.less` as well
+Lastly, it will copy the sourcemaps over appropriately
 #### Gotchas
 React makes use of jsx, which has html/xml like tags.
 This will break the coffeescript compiler.
 Theres two solutions to writing react components in coffeescript.
 ##### 1) Escape jsx (ehh, but looks cool)